-He still mostly drinks formula, but likes to eat whatever we have: Subway, sushi, tofu, eggs, noodles, spaghetti, broccoli, fries, avocado, baozi, etc. He loves biting into bananas—in fact, I can never have a whole banana to myself if he is around!
+He still mostly drinks formula but likes to eat whatever we have—Subway sandwich, sushi, tofu, eggs, noodles, spaghetti, broccoli, fries, avocado, baozi, etc. He loves biting into bananas—in fact, I can never have a whole banana to myself if he is around!
 He has two bottom teeth and the two top ones are almost there.

-At his last visit, last month, he was 72.5 centimeter tall and weighed 9.7 kilo, which puts him right in the middle of the curve (see, he is not that big, people!).
+At his last visit, last month, he was 72.5 centimetres tall and weighed 9.7 kilos, which puts him right in the middle of the curve (see, he is not that big, people!).

 He loves going to the playground and can spend hours in the swing (or could spend hours in the swing, if I didn’t get tired of it after a while!).
 He crawls on the grass and explores his surroundings, occasionally crawling back to me when he needs a hug or realizes that I haven’t interacted with him in a few minutes.